Team members

 Sydney graduated with a degree in Molecular and Cell Biology from Texas A&M in 2023.
 She worked in the Geoffroy Lab as an undergrad, and now is spending her gap year learning more about the inner workings of the lab and research in the realm of SCI.

-With a passion for neurodegenerative diseases, Sydney plans to attend grad school to expand the world of research in cognitive decline.
-She wants to learn more about disease progression in the hope that knowing more about these diseases will help those who suffer from them.
+With a passion for neurodegenerative diseases, Sydney plans to attend grad school to expand the world of neuroscience research.
+She wants to learn more about these diseases and conditions in the hopes that knowing more about them will help those who suffer from them.

-She loves spending time with family enjoying the great outdoors and attending church on Sundays.
-Outside of the lab, you can find her running around the handball courts, or else reading, painting, or sewing.
+She loves going on long walks with her husband and attending church on Sundays.
+Outside of the lab, you can find her making espresso, or else reading, painting, or sewing.
 And she'll stop at nothing for a bowl of ice cream!

 Post-Docs